 Some of the wrecks listed in this edition of Today’s Shipwrecks™ have been found, at least one was raised, but others are still undiscovered.
 What does it actually mean when reports say a ship was driven ashore?
-That is important because there are several ships on today’s list, which probably carried valuable merchandise and/or money.
+That is important because that was the fate of several ships on today’s list, which probably carried valuable merchandise and/or money.
 Can you guess which?
-If you are reading this in a post, go to http://shipwrecks.com/shipwrecks-of-april-24/ to access the list and read the details.
+If you are seeing this in a post, other than on Shipwrecks.com, read more about these wrecks and other ships lost on an April 24 at http://shipwrecks.com/shipwrecks-of-april-24/.

 compiled and edited by Dr. E. Lee Spence

 1753: HMS Assurance, Captain Carr Scrope, was wrecked at the Needles (rocks) on the Isle of Wight, England on April 24, 1753.
 The ship remained stuck on the rock long enough for the crew and passengers to escape.

 The Assurance was launched in 1747 and was a 44-gun fifth rate frigate of the Royal Navy.
 During this time period, fifth rate frigates were small two-deckers that usually had a full battery on two decks.
 Tonnage ranged from 700 to 1450 tons, with crews of 215 to 294 men.
 To be posted aboard a fifth-rate ship was considered an attractive assignment, as they were often assigned to interdict enemy commerce – meaning the prospect of prize money for the crew.

 A shipwreck site at the Needles, which includes cannons and other metallic items thought to be from two wrecks, the Assurance and the Pomone (lost in 1818), was found and reported by Isle of Wight resident, Derek Williams.
 And, on April 4, 1974 the site was officially designated a protected site under the Protection of Wrecks Act and Williams became the site’s first licensee.